furkanozelge/UnixShell/README.md

   should not be able to run any programs (except built-in commands).
 The `path` command always overwrites the old path with the newly specified path.
+* `pwd`:  pwd command writes to standard output the full path name of your current directory (from the root directory).
+All directories are separated by a / (slash).
+The root directory is represented by the first /, and the last directory named is your current directory

 ### Redirection